AFCON 2025 organisers investigate clashes at Nigeria, Morocco games

 - list 3 of 3AFCON: Mo Salah focused on Egypt ambition with Liverpool crisis behind him

-Tensions spilled over on the pitch at the end of Saturday’s game in Marrakesh, which Nigeria won 2-0 thanks to second-half goals by Victor Osimhen and Akor Adams.
+Tensions spilled over on the pitch at the end of the January 10 game in Marrakesh, Morocco, which Nigeria won 2-0 thanks to second-half goals by Victor Osimhen and Akor Adams.

 Referee Issa Sy was shielded from irate Algeria team staff and was escorted off the field.
 Video clips showed Sy was still being pursued in the mixed zone for media and broadcasters as he made his way to his cabin.